uhi22/pyPLC/readme.md

 * [13.838] WeldingDetectionRes.EVSEPresentVoltage = 109V
 * [13.918] Again WeldingDetectionReq
 * [14.928] WeldingDetectionRes.EVSEPresentVoltage = 65V
+* [15.000] The car sees that the voltage is below dangerous level and unlocks the connector.
+(Better here than after SessionStopReq, because if the charger crashes and does not send a SessionStop, we should not been locked forever.)
 * [15.178] SessionStopReq
 * [15.688] SessionStopRes